 Join the Discussion

 In order to engage in discussion around relevant Indiana CTSI topics, annual retreats are held at each partner University.
-This year's Indiana CTSI Retreat at Notre Dame focused on the "Social and Structural Determinants of Health."
+The 2021 Indiana CTSI Retreat at Notre Dame focused on the "Social and Structural Determinants of Health."

 To view upcoming Indiana CTSI events and educational opportunities, click here.

 Ask the Experts

 Indiana CTSI Project Development Teams (PDTs) provide investigators access to experts who can help implement high-quality pilot projects that generate successful external grant submissions.
 Pilot awards are typically up to $15,000 for two years.

 There are currently eight PDTs within the Indiana CTSI, which can be viewed here.